 In the book, the author begins with an explanation of individuals who have achieved a high degree of outward success.
 And still they find themselves struggling with growing healthy relationships with other people and an inner need for developing personal effectiveness.

 Covey says, “The way we see the problem is the only problem”.
-In order to achieve true change we need to allow ourselves to undergo paradigm shifts to change ourselves -not only altering the attitudes and behaviours on the surface level but fundamentally too.
+In order to achieve the true change, we need to allow ourselves to undergo paradigm shifts to change ourselves -not only altering the attitudes and behaviors on the surface level but fundamentally too.

 4. Failing Forward

 John Maxwell is mostly known for his write-ups on leadership and life-effectiveness.